AlcibiadesCleinias/hardhat-boilerplate-with-typescripted-contracts/README.md

 - [ ] migrate to pnpm - thus, you spend less time and work with last upd of npm.
 - [x] add ci tests - thus, you show that you are concern about workable contract developments.
 - [x] demo TokenContractClient - thus, you as a "backend" developer prepare client API class for the frontend (api client class with accurate prepared methods, not raw contract calls).
+- [ ] Install deployment package and use
+- [ ] add coverage report ci
+- [ ] add gas report ci

 ### Typechain-types for Contracts